-Election period
+Election Period

-- 1. For the purposes of section 69 of the Act this election period policy-hyper link is incorporated into these Governance Rules. - 2.
+- 1. For the purposes of section 69 of the Act this Election Period Policy is incorporated into these Governance Rules. - 2.
 This policy must be reviewed not later than 12 months prior to the commencement of an election period.